Sterling Borax Mine

 The story of the Sterling Borax Company is a little more complicated then the standard "Shepherd and Ebbenger sold their claim to Thorkildsen and Mather".
 In fact, they didn't sell their claim to Thorkildsen and Mather.
 And their names are Henry C. Shepard and Lewis Ebinger.
 At least those are the names used on their mining claims in Los Angeles County Recorder's Office records.

-The main source for the following short account is "Lang – The Sterling Borax Company" by Ruth Woodman.
+The main source for the following short account is "Lang The Sterling Borax Company" by Ruth Woodman.
 The other sources are "The Tincal Trail - A History of Borax" by N.J.
 Travis and E.J.
 Cocks, "Happenings" by W.P.
 Bartlett, and the Los Angeles Times of November 17, 1907.
 Travis and Cocks used the archives of the US Borax Company as their source.
 Bartlett's source was William Washington ("Wash") Cahill of the Pacific Coast Borax Company (owned by Francis Marion "Borax" Smith).
 The source for LA Times story was Henry Blumenberg, manager of the American Borax Company (owned by E.L.
 Dawes and W.A.
 Myler).

 In August of 1907, prospectors Shepard and Ebinger (although no story actually mentions Ebinger, his name is on the recorded mining claims) were working a gold mine in the upper reaches of Tick Canyon about 12 miles northeast of Newhall, California, north of Lang Station.
-Below the mine, they found some white crystals and sent samples to chemist Henry Blumenberg (American Borax Company), to Wash Cahill (Pacific Coast Borax Company), and to the Stauffer Chemical Company (a refiner of borax and owner of the Frazier Mountain colemanite deposits).
+Below the mine (to the south), they found some white crystals and sent samples to chemist Henry Blumenberg (American Borax Company), to Wash Cahill (Pacific Coast Borax Company), and to the Stauffer Chemical Company (a refiner of borax and owner of the Frazier Mountain colemanite deposits).
 Due to the number of worthless samples being sent by miners, the samples were ignored by all three.
 It took Blumenberg four days before he decided to look at his sample, the first of the three.
 He immediately recognized the best colemanite (a calcium borate mineral and ore of borax named after William Coleman owner of the Harmony Borax Works in Death Valley) he had ever seen.

 Blumenberg jumped on the next train to Los Angeles in hopes of beating out the others.
 At the station, he met "Wash" Cahill who had not yet looked at his sample and was actually travelling with his family.
 Panicking, and missing the train to Lang, Blumenberg found a driver to take him directly to the claim by car.